-U2's songs written about Africa and its people
+U2's songs lyrics written about Africa and its people

 bono in africa